 On larger harps, this pattern can be extended at each end:

 On smaller harps, just a section of the pattern is used:

-Sometimes the pattern is shifted one hole to the left:
+Sometimes, especially on lower key harps, the pattern is shifted one hole to the left:

 Sometimes different notes are omitted: